On Air Now

-Harry Styles has revealed that the single 'Watermelon Sugar' got it's name from a book of practically the same name.
+Harry Styles has revealed 'Watermelon Sugar' got its name from a book of practically the same name as the music video finally arrives.

-One of the main talking points was Harry revealing where the name 'Watermelon Sugar' actually came from...
+Whilst chatting about his music, one of the main talking points was Harry revealing where the name 'Watermelon Sugar' actually came from, and it all started from him looking at a book laying on the side by coincidence!

-The synopsis of the book is as followed, 'Death is a place where the sun shines a different colour every day and where people travel to the length of their dreams.
+The synopsis of the book says: "Death is a place where the sun shines a different colour every day and where people travel to the length of their dreams.
 Rejecting the violence and hate of the old gang at the Forgotten Works, they lead gentle lives in watermelon sugar.
-Brautigan expresses the mood of a new generation.'
+Brautigan expresses the mood of a new generation."

 Eager to add some more context about the track, Harry explained, "So this song became ‘Watermelon Sugar’ - it’s probably the longest it’s ever taken me to finish a song.
 We liked it when we first heard it, then I really hated it for a long time and then it came back and kept coming back into the mix".